 No doubt, the Nez Perce had knowledge of European-Americans prior to the arrival of the Lewis and Clark expedition in the fall of 1805, but this was their first face-to-face encounter.
 Initially wary, the Nez Perce welcomed the hungry and bedraggled explorers, fed them, traded horses for guns and ammunition, helped them prepare for their journey to the coast, and were pleased when the captains' talked of opening trading posts across the West.
-Though their contact with Lewis and Clark had little immediate impact upon the Nez Perce, a burgeoning fur trade followed in the expedition's wake (West 2009) which greatly impacted the Nez Perce.
+Though their contact with Lewis and Clark had little immediate impact upon the Nez Perce, a burgeoning fur trade followed in the expedition's wake (West 2009).